smartlook/ios-consent-sdk/README.md

 ## Objective-C
 The SDK is fully compatible with `Objective-C`.
 For code examples see the respective demo app.

+## Instalation

+### Direct framework embedding
+Framwork is ready for direct embedding in your app, e.g. the way it is embedded into the demo apps here.
+For detailed descriptions see this Apple Developer Portal document [Embedding Frameworks In An App](https://developer.apple.com/library/archive/technotes/tn2435/_index.html)

+### Cocoapods
+{TBD}

 ## API

 ### Consent